GUP Modified Hawking Radiation in Bumblebee Gravity: Greybody Factors of SBHBGM

 From now on, without loss of generality, we consider only $V_{+}$.
 After some manipulation, one can get

 which recasts in

 or, in more compact form:

-We depict the greybody factors of the SBHBGT arising from the scalar (\ref{iz92n}) and fermion (\ref{iz97}) fields in Figs. (\ref{fig3}) and (\ref{fig4}), respectively.
+We depict the greybody factors of the SBHBGM arising from the scalar (\ref{iz92n}) and fermion (\ref{iz97}) fields in Figs. (\ref{fig3}) and (\ref{fig4}), respectively.
 As is well-known, the greybody factor of the HR must be $<1$ since a BH does not perform a complete black body radiation with a 100\% absorption coefficient.
 Our findings, as shown in Figs. (\ref{fig3}) and (\ref{fig4}), are in good agreement with the latter remark.
 Also, it can be seen from these figures that the peak values of the greybody factors decreases with increasing LSB parameter $L$.
-Namely, LSB has the property of reducing the greybody factor.
+In summary, LSB has a greybody factor-reducing effect.